Welcome to Te Anau

 Glowworm Caves

-Journey into the magical Te Anau Glowworm Caves, accessible only by boat across Lake Te Anau.
-Marvel at thousands of glowworms illuminating the limestone caverns, creating a starry underground sky.
-These 12,000-year-old caves feature underground waterfalls and unique geological formations.
+Journey into the magical Te Anau Glowworm Caves, accessible only by boat.
+Marvel at thousands of glowworms illuminating 12,000-year-old limestone caverns.

 Learn More →